Ideas for Cutting Calories and Carbs from Traditional Thanksgiving Dishes

 - Pace yourself.
 Take time to enjoy the company of family and friends.

 Looking for some inspiration?
-Check out the following ideas for low carb substitutes from the T2DM community website.
+Check out some creative and delicious low carb substitutes.

 **Carb amounts listed above are an average.
 Carb amounts may vary depending on which brand is used or if you make a recipe from scratch.**